Fourier Learning Machines: Nonharmonic Fourier-Based Neural Networks for Scientific Machine Learning: Mathematical Preliminaries

 where \(\boldsymbol{e}^{(i)}\) is the $i^{th}$ row of the $m-$Lexi Sign Matrix $S$ and \(\boldsymbol{e}^{(i)} \odot \boldsymbol{n}\) represents its Hadamard (element wise) product with the frequency vector $\boldsymbol{n}$.
 The $m-$dimensional Fourier series can be expressed in a single compact summation as

-The relationship between the Fourier coefficients from \eqref{eq: nh_trigonometric_series} and the amplitudes and phase shifts of this equivalent form \eqref{eq:fourier_md_cosshift} is presented below.
+The relationship between the Fourier coefficients from \Eqref{eq: nh_trigonometric_series} and the amplitudes and phase shifts of this equivalent form \Eqref{eq:fourier_md_cosshift} is presented below.
 Stating this relationship for a general dimension $m$ requires a more descriptive framework than the sequential indexing (\textit{e.g.}, $a_1^{(n)}, a_2^{(n)}$) suitable for the two--dimensional case.
 We aim to calculate the coefficient $a_k^{(\boldsymbol{n})}$ corresponding to the basis function

 where the set $\mathcal{I}_k \subseteq \{1, \dots, m\}$ and its complement $\mathcal{I}_k^c = \{1, \dots, m\} \setminus \mathcal{I}_k$ specify the indices of the $sine$ and cosine terms, respectively, for the basis corresponding to the index $k \in \{1, \dots, 2^m\}$.
 The index set $\mathcal{I}_k$ is determined from the sequential index $k$ using the $m$--bit binary representation of $k-1$: an index $j$ is included in $\mathcal{I}_k$ if and only if the $j^{th}$ bit from the left is $1$.
 Given the amplitudes \(A_i^{(\boldsymbol{n})}\) and the phase shifts \(\phi_i^{(\boldsymbol{n})}\), the separable product--basis Fourier coefficients \(a_k^{(\boldsymbol{n})}\), are related by